VIKAS9793/KrishiSahayak_Gemma/reports/data_preparation_knowledge_base_report.md

 ## 3. Data Curation Methodology: An Iterative Engineering Process

-The core task was to create a structured knowledge base (`knowledge_base.csv`) containing accurate symptoms and remedy information for each of the 46 disease classes.
+The core task was to create a structured knowledge base (`knowledge_base_v0_generic_46-class.csv`) containing accurate symptoms and remedy information for each of the 46 disease classes.
 An iterative process involving three distinct methods was undertaken.

 ### Method 1: Automated Web Scraping (Attempt and Failure)